tmksobue/AttractingContributors/README.md

 What is your favorite daily dish?
 (In other words, side dish)
 Anything from typical products of your country to world-famous ones!

-# List of daily dish
+# List of daily dishes
 (0. fried chicken (karaage))